samriddhipuranik/Tesla_clone/README.md

 Building a Tesla clone frontend project using React Redux is a fascinating endeavor that combines the excitement of replicating a renowned brand with the practical goal of mastering frontend technologies.

+Click here and check the site - https://tesla-clone-dev.netlify.app/

 ## Tech Stack